James H. Flatley III

-James Henry Flatley III (born January 9, 1934, in San Diego), is a retired rear admiral in the United States Navy.
-A naval aviator, fighter pilot, and test pilot, he is the son of Vice Admiral James H. Flatley.
+James Henry Flatley III (January 9, 1934 – December 12, 2025) was a rear admiral in the United States Navy.
+A naval aviator, fighter pilot and test pilot, he was the son of Vice Admiral James H. Flatley.

-Education
+Early life and education

-Flatley is a 1956 graduate of the United States Naval Academy.
+Flatley was born in San Diego on January 9, 1934.
+He was a 1956 graduate of the United States Naval Academy.
 He later received an MBA from Auburn University.

 Career

 Flatley's KC-130F Hercules aboard the USS Forrestal (1963).
 The aircraft is now displayed at the National Museum of Naval Aviation.